marykdb/build-rocksdb/README.md

 - Similarly, simulator builds for iOS, watchOS, and tvOS are arm64-only—aside from the macOS x86_64 build, there are no simulator x86_64 variants because developers are expected to be on Apple Silicon hardware five years after its introduction.
 - The `watchos-arm64` archive labelled above uses the `arm64_32` ABI (64-bit registers with 32-bit pointers) because that remains the deployment baseline for physical watches.

+### Windows (MinGW) toolchain baseline
+- Continuous integration provisions [`llvm-mingw-20241030-ucrt-x86_64`](https://github.com/mstorsjo/llvm-mingw/releases/tag/20241030), the first long-lived toolchain built from LLVM 19. `./buildRocksdbMinGW.sh` and `buildDependencies.sh` automatically pick it up when `LLVM_MINGW_ROOT` points at the extracted directory.
+- Kotlin/Native still links MinGW targets with GCC 9.2's libstdc++ runtime, so the workflow also downloads the matching WinLibs sysroot to keep ABI compatibility when consuming the prebuilt archives.

 ## Usage examples
 - List available build configurations:
   ```bash